-Over the past few years, lightboxes and pop-overs have become the digital marketer’s go-to tool for email acquisition, and yet most such acquisition campaigns convert at a pitifully low rate and can annoy your overall audience.
+Over the past few years, lightboxes and pop-ups have become the digital marketer’s go-to tool for lead generation.
+Yet, most such acquisition campaigns convert at a pitifully low rate and can annoy your audience.
 Fortunately, there is hope for the humble lightbox after all – a combination of a better strategy and smart targeting rules can increase conversions while making your users happier.

-Lightboxes and pop-overs are all about details – the smallest things can make a huge difference in your conversion rate.
-Boomtrain’s lightbox and pop-over feature gives you all the tools you need to grow your email list faster than ever.
+Lightboxes and pop-ups are all about details – the smallest things can make a huge difference in your conversion rate.
+Boomtrain’s lightbox and pop-up feature gives you all the tools you need to grow your email list faster than ever.

-Lightboxes are intrusive – this is the very thing that makes them useful – but with power comes responsibility, so be intrusive at the right moments.
-The moment that a user first comes to your site may be just such an occasion, so try asking for an email address while their interest is still piqued.
+Lightboxes can be intrusive.
+But this is the very thing that makes them useful.
+The moment that a user first comes to your site, you can try asking for an email address while their interest is still piqued.
 We see the highest conversions when you target right when they enter your website and the offer is aligned with what they came to your site to read.

 The beauty of our smart rules engine is you can target 1st time visitors, so returning visitors (or visitors who have previously subscribed) will not see the lightbox.
 You can also create multiple lightboxes so they are different based on what page they are currently visiting.
 For example, if they are on a page that talks about camera – offer a “Free Camera Guide”, if they are on a page that talks about televisions – offer a “Free TV Guide”.
 Obviously the risk with this type of lightbox is an increase in your bounce rate, so be sure to test this approach to make sure the effect is minimal, and that your conversion rate is significant.